 Now whilst I can’t say for certain, I’m pretty sure most of the other hotels didn’t have bookings like that, many had ‘open’ and ‘available’ signs.
-It’s surprising that in a saturated market like that, this venue was offering the same services but had made themselves appear special and niche, which is what makes a huge difference.
+It’s surprising that in a saturated market like that, this venue was offering the same services but had made itself appear special and niche, which is what makes a huge difference.

 I think all of us can learn from this.
 As businesses, we’re all in heavily saturated markets.
-However by doing something slightly different, even if it’s just the way we position ourselves, we can make a huge difference to our success.
+However by doing something slightly different, even if it’s just the way we position ourselves, we can make a huge difference in our success.